 NATIONAL CARBONATED BEVERAGE WITH CAFFEINE DAY

-Unique food holidays, such as National Carbonated Beverage With Caffeine Day, give us opportunities to break out of our everyday norm.
+Unique food holidays, such as National Carbonated Beverage With Caffeine Day, give us opportunities to break out of our everyday norms.
 On November 19th, explore the variety of carbonated beverages with caffeine.

-Some people cannot have caffeine due to medical reasons.
-However, others choose to avoid caffeine for their own reasons.
-Then millions of people who like their caffeine very much.
-The same is true with the carbonation in beverages.
-Today’s celebration combines the two of them together.
+Some people cannot have caffeine due to medical reasons, and others choose to avoid caffeine as a personal choice.
+Then there are the millions of people who reach for the caffeine every morning and sometimes all day long.
+The same applies to carbonated beverages.
+Today’s celebration combines the two of them.

 Caffeine acts as a central nervous system stimulant, temporarily warding off drowsiness and restoring alertness.
 Ninety percent of adults in North America consume caffeine daily.
 Some people notice sleep disruption after drinking beverages containing caffeine.
 Though, others see no disturbance at all.

-Other terms bor carbonated beverages include sparkling, bubbly or effervescent.
+Other terms for carbonated beverages include sparkling, bubbly, or effervescent.
 Almost any beverage can be carbonated, though not every beverage should be carbonated.
-Sodas are the most common caffeinated carbonated drinks, but these days some makers can even add some fizz to cold-brewed coffee.
-Certain sparkling waters infuse flavors and add caffeine for that extra boost.
+Sodas are the most common caffeinated, carbonated drinks, but some makers can add some fizz to cold-brewed coffee these days.
+In addition, certain sparkling waters infuse flavors and add caffeine for that extra boost.

 HOW TO OBSERVE #CarbonatedBeverageWithCaffeineDay